Verification Status

 F2PathSafety.v

-normalize_no_dotdot, idempotence, workspace containment
+normalize_no_dotdot, Normalization idempotence, is_path_safe_segs_refl, Workspace containment (prefix safety)

 19 theorems✓ Verifiedextracted